czabaj/protoc-gen-grpc-gateway-es/README.md

   option (google.api.http) = {get: "/v1/{name_test=projects/*/documents/*}:customMethod"};
   ```

   where the value of the `google.api.http` is an object, the protobuf-es framework requires you to have prepared the object types as `@bufbuild/protobuf/Message` JavaScript classes.
-We are using `buf` to convert all options commonly used in gRPC-gateway into the required messages classes.
-There is a script `bun run generateOptions` which outputs the JavaScript classes into the `/options/` folder, from where we import what we need during code generation.
+Jere we are using `buf` to convert all options commonly used in gRPC-gateway into the required messages classes.
+There is a script `bun run generateOptions` which outputs the JavaScript classes into the `/options/` folder, from which we import the classes during generation.

 - `/src/` - the main source code of this plugin